 7. Drink a glass of water in between alcoholic beverages

 I love a glass of wine.
 Or two–let’s be honest.
 But during a season of excess, too much alcohol can quickly cause too many non-nutritive calories to be consumed.
-A good ol’ gin and tonic or a glass of wine can be between 110-160 calories per drink.
 So, drinking water in between alcoholic beverages will not only keep you hydrated (and ward off a potential hang over the next day) but it will mean fewer empty calories consumed.

 8. Honour your fullness and don’t be afraid to say “no”